Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX A: Differential Dynamic Programming

 The optimal control solution is based on minimizing the cost function in terms of the control sequence which is given by

 To solve for the optimal control solution given by Eq. \eqref{minJ}, a value iteration method is used.
 Value iteration is a method that determines the optimal cost-to-go (value) starting at the final time-step and moving backwards in time minimizing the control sequence.
-The cost-to-go is defined as
+Similar to Eq. \eqref{costlqr} and \eqref{minJ}, the cost-to-go and optimal cost-to-go are defined as

-where $U_{k}=[{\bf u}_{k},{\bf u}_{k+1},\cdots,{\bf u}_{N-1}]$.
-This is very similar to Eq. \eqref{costlqr}, but the only difference is that the cost starts from time-step $k$ instead of $k=0$.
-The optimal cost-to-go is calculated similar to Eq.\eqref{minJ} which is